 Ability, willingness, and need for risk

-There is no ―right‖ portfolio, but there is one that is best for you—one that carries the appropriate level of risk.
-In order to determine what that is, investing expert Larry Swedroe encourages you to consider your ability, willingness, and need to take risk.2
+There is no ―right portfolio, but there is one that is best for you—one that carries the appropriate level of risk.
+In order to determine what that is, investing expert Larry Swedroe encourages you to consider your ability, willingness, and need to take risk.3-2

-Your ability to take risk is determined by your investment horizon and the stability of your income.
+Think about your ability to take risk.
+Consider your investment time horizon and the stability of your income.
 At the beginning of this series, you considered how much money you needed for your goals and when.
 The longer you have, the better you can weather the inevitable market downturns.
 If you need the money in a few years, you should keep it out of the stock market.
 Money that you won’t need for 10 or 20 years might be best in stocks.
 Also, the more stable your job, the greater your ability to handle the risks of owning stocks.

 Nick is a 30 year-old who’s been saving aggressively for eight years.
 He is saving half of his money for a new house in a few years and the other half is for his retirement.
 It is important for him to keep the risk out of his money that he might need in the short-term.
 His retirement investments might be primarily in the stock market—depending on these other considerations.